 - If I ask for more does that put me at the top of the salary band?
 Or put me under more pressure to perform?

 All are legitimate concerns but they assume a perfect knowledge from each side of the other’s position.
 This is rarely the case no matter how transparent and opens all sides have been.
 As previously suggested you need to be able to present a logical and structured reason for them to improve the offer.

 8. Further negotiation

 “thank you so much for the offer: I’m really excited by Bloggs Consulting but it’s a little lower than I was hoping for/the figures we discussed/my other offer(s).
-If you could stretch to £x plus £5,000 I’d be delighted to accept”.
+I know I mentioned £x and you’ve offered £y but if you could meet me half way I’d be delighted to accept”.

 The employer needs the certainty that you will accept to consider such a ploy.

 The role of the executive recruitment consultant in salary discussions